 Ask the respondent how many miscarriages, abortions, and stillbirths she has had.
-If she says she had one pregnancy that ended in a miscarriage and another that was a stillbirth, record '02' pregnancy losses.
+If she says she had one pregnancy that ended in a miscarriage and another that was a stillbirth, record '02' total miscarriages, abortions, and stillbirths.
+If she says she was pregnant with twins, and they were both born dead, record '02'.